 Nearly 50% of all homeowner claims to insurance company comes as a result of damage caused by hail.
 Across the nation, total claims in property and crop damage from hail total $1 billion annually.
 Most of these claims come from the states Texas, Oklahoma, Nebraska, and Kansas.

 At 80 to 100 mph of force, hail is one of the most destructive natural forces against even the most solidly built roofs.
-In an effort to cut back on claims, insurance companies have started to offer incentives for homeowners choosing to install impact resistant roofing.
+In an effort to cut back on claims, insurance companies have started to offer incentives for homeowners choosing to install impact-resistant roofing.

 What Is Impact Resistant Roofing?

 Roofing materials are rated based on their ability to absorb high impact contact from hail or flying debris.
 The weakest material receives a rating of one, and the material that can absorb the most impact enjoys a 4 rating.
-Most roofing material with a class 4 impact rating is considered impact resistant roofing.
-A soundly built roof with class 1 material will not last long in a hail prone or high weather area, no matter how much care and attention were put into its construction.
+Most roofing material with a class 4 impact rating is considered impact-resistant roofing.
+A soundly built roof with class 1 material will not last long in a hail prone or high weather area, no matter how much care and attention was put into its construction.

 What Are The Different Types Of Impact Resistant Roofing?

 The most common type of roofing is asphalt shingles because of its affordability and ease of install.
-Likewise, the most common impact resistant roofing also comes in the form of asphalt shingles.
+Likewise, the most common impact-resistant roofing also comes in the form of asphalt shingles.
 Depending on the manufacturer, these shingles have some degree of rubberized backing to increase the amount of bounce, thereby making it better able to absorb the impact of hail coming in at 80 to 100 mph.

-Slate is considered impact resistant.
+Slate is considered impact-resistant.
 However, you’ll need to pay attention to the thickness of the slate you’re choosing.
 5/8″ slate typically receives a Class-4 rating, making it impact resistant.
 1/4″ slate is not as strong, and will usually come with a class 3 rating.

 Metal roofs come with many advantages such as energy efficiency, curb appeal, and environmental friendliness.
 Perhaps the most significant benefit is that they are naturally very resistant to hail.
 Most metal roofs come with a class 4 rating.